Richard Creath

-Education
+Early life and education

-Creath received a B.A. in philosophy from Knox College in 1969.
-He attained an M.A. in philosophy from the University of Pittsburgh in 1972 and in history and philosophy of science in 1974.
-He attained a Ph.D. in philosophy from the University of Pittsburgh in 1975.
+Creath was born December 15, 1947.
+He received a BA in philosophy from Knox College in 1969,' where he graduated Phi Beta Kappa.'
+He attained an MA in philosophy from the University of Pittsburgh in 1972 and in history and philosophy of science in 1974, while supported by a graduate fellowship 1969–1974,' then received his PhD in philosophy from the University of Pittsburgh in 1975.'